Fundamentals of Emergency Care Course (FEC)

 Emergency conditions and skills learned during the workshops will be practiced in various patient simulations or scenario-based teaching.

-Next Course Date(s): 24/25 February 2018 in Cape Town, or on demand - please contact Samantha below to express interest.
+Next Course Date(s): Next course Feb 2021 - please contact Samantha below to express interest.

 Course Duration: 2 days – 8am to 5pm